arkency/posts/posts/2015-03-18-tracking-down-unused-templates.md

   </figure>
 </p>

 Few days ago, my colleague raised _#sci-fi_ idea. **Maybe we could somehow track templates rendered in application to track down which ones aren't used?** Maybe we could have **metrics** how often they're used?
 Metrics?
 That sounds like gathering data using Chillout.io.
-In other project at which I work we already have Chillout gem installed and used.
+We have already installed Chillout gem in other project I work at.

 <!-- more -->